Belgian racing pigeon fetches record price of $1.9 million

 It was proof again that an age-old hobby in Western Europe identified with working-class men now has a new, elitist foreign lease on life.
 Top breeders relying on generations of family experience can now sell their birds for prices unheard of merely a decade ago, and often China is their destination.

 On this occasion, successful breeder Gaston Van de Wouwer retired at 76 and his son had too busy a professional life to continue the famed pigeon coop.
-All 445 birds were put on auction and the overall sale was closing in on 5 million euros ($5.8 million).
-A second part of the auction is ending on Monday, but did not include any bird that could match New Kim.
+All 445 birds were put on auction and the overall sale was already pushing past 6 million euros ($7 million).
+A second part of the auction is ending on Monday, but didn't include any bird that could match New Kim.
+It still amounted to an amazing weekend for one pigeon breeder.

 Belgians have long stood out as the best breeders, both because of their generations-long experience and the density of a network where many breeders can organize races close together.
 It's not a short-term endeavor, however, since becoming expert at genetic breeding with the constant mixing and mating of birds takes years, if not decades.
 Birds can live up to 15 years.